 The fault may lie with king Roger II, a Norman who was the King of Sicily from 1130 to 1154.
 Roger was a great admirer of Virgil and believed that the poet’s remains had the ability to protect the city of Naples, where the vate lay buried.

-According to legend, Roger II, while besieging Naples, visited the tomb of Virgil and ordered his court scholars, which included many Englishmen from the closely linked English Norman court, to study Virgil’s works and try to uncover the secrets of his ‘magic’.
-Roger II’s trust in Virgil’s abilities was not uncommon in medieval times, when many people believed in the existence of supernatural powers and the capability of certain individuals to wield them.
-They may also have been strengthened by local Neapolitan lore.
-Moreover, it must be noted that Virgil was at that time considered the greatest of all poets, as Homer’s works were only translated into Latin in the 14th century.
+According to legend, while besieging Naples, Roger II visited the tomb of Virgil and instructed his court scholars, many of whom were Englishmen from the closely linked English Norman court, to study Virgil’s works and uncover the secrets of his ‘magic’.
+Roger II’s faith in Virgil’s abilities was not uncommon during medieval times, when many believed in the existence of supernatural powers and the capacity of certain individuals to wield them.
+This belief may have been strengthened by local Neapolitan lore.
+Additionally, it should be noted that Virgil was considered the greatest of all poets at that time, as Homer’s works were only translated into Latin in the 14th century.

-Roger II’s admiration for Virgil thus helped to cement the poet’s reputation and may have inspired the English and German scholars at his court, especially Conrad von Querfurt, Gervase of Tilbury, Alexander Neckham and John of Salisbury.
+Roger II’s admiration for Virgil solidified the poet’s reputation and may have inspired the English and German scholars at his court, including Conrad von Querfurt, Gervase of Tilbury, Alexander Neckham, and John of Salisbury.

 Research suggests that this may have led somewhere among these to the attribution of the – probably freely invented – book of the Ars Notoria to Virgil.
 This medieval grimoire, or ‘book of magic’, was attributed to the poet, and is first proven to have existed around the times of Roger II.